Metropolis-Hastings transition kernel couplings: Metropolis--Hastings kernel couplings

-Thus Definition~\ref{def:cam} captures a set of relationships that must exist between a proposal coupling $\bq$ and a transition kernel coupling $\bp$ for the former to generate the latter.
-We think of $\Phi$ as subdividing the probability in $\bq(\xy,\cd)$ into four acceptance scenarios, depending on whether one, both, or neither proposal is accepted.
-See Figure~\ref{fig:cam} for an illustration of this.
-Condition 1 requires that the probability assigned to these scenarios must add up to $\bq$ on all measurable subsets of $\calXp$.
-Condition 2 says that the resulting distribution over transitions must agree with $\bp$.
-Condition 3 concerns proposals with $x' = x$ or $y'=y$, and says that $\Phi$ must agree with the marginal assumption that such proposals are always accepted.
+Thus Definition~\ref{def:cam} captures a set of relationships between a proposal coupling $\bq$ and a transition kernel coupling $\bp$ required for the former to potentially generate the latter.
+We see that $\Phi$ divides the probability in $\bq(\xy,\cd)$ according to scenarios in which one, both, or neither proposal is accepted, as illustrated in Figure~\ref{fig:cam}.
+Condition 1 requires the total probability over these scenarios to sum to $\bq$ for all measurable subsets of $\calXp$.
+Condition 2 says that the resulting distribution over transitions must also agree with $\bp$.
+Finally, Condition 3 addresses proposals with $x' = x$ or $y' = y$ and requires $\Phi$ to agree with the assumption that such proposals are always accepted.
+In Appendix~\ref{ex:running}, we show that Condition 3 is independent of Conditions 1 and 2.
+We also show that more than one coupled acceptance mechanism $\Phi$ can relate the same pair $\bq \in \Gamma(Q,Q)$ and $\bp \in \Gamma(P,P)$.

 The crux of Theorem~\ref{thm:repr} is to prove that every coupling of MH-like transition kernels $\bp$ arises from a proposal and acceptance coupling.
-Thus we begin by looking for coupled acceptance mechanisms $\Phi$ that distribute the probability $\bq(\xy, \axy)$ of a proposal from $\xy$ to $\xyp \in \axy$ into contributions to the probability of a transition from $\xy$ to $\XY \in \axy$, $A_x \times \sy, \sx \times A_y$, and $\sx \times \sy$, in a consistent way.
+Thus, we begin by looking for coupled acceptance mechanisms $\Phi$ that distribute the probability $\bq(\xy, \axy)$ of a proposal from $\xy$ to $\xyp \in \axy$ into contributions to the probability of a transition from $\xy$ to $\XY \in \axy$, $A_x \times \sy, \sx \times A_y$, and $\sx \times \sy$ in a consistent way.
 The following result establishes the necessity of the conditions in Definition~\ref{def:cam} for this task.

+\begin{lemma} Let $\bp \in \Gamma(P,P)$ be a coupling of MH-like transition kernels.
+If a proposal coupling $\bq$ and an acceptance indicator coupling $\bb$ generate $\bp$, then there exists a coupled acceptance mechanism $\Phi$ relating $\bq$ and $\bp$. \end{lemma}